-- ✓ care for children - ✓ ensure children's health and safety - ✓ respond to illness, accidents and emergencies - ✓ support the language and creative development of children - ✓ plan for the nutritional needs of children - ✓ contribute to OHS processes
+- ✓ Care for children - ✓ Ensure children's health and safety - $\checkmark~$ Respond to illness, accidents and emergencies - ✓ Support the language and creative development of children - \checkmark Plan for the nutritional needs of children - ✓ Contribute to OHS process

 How will students be assessed?
-Written tests, project work & practical exercises Possible outcome Certificate III in Children's Services CHC30708 / TAFE 18206 (NRT) (Training Package: CHC08 Community Services-Primary) Pathways in TAFE NSW Competencies achieved in this qualification may allow articulation into courses for Centre Based Care, Family Day Care workers and for other courses as listed in the Community Services training package (CHC08).
+Written tests, project work and practical exercises Possible Outcome Certificate III in Children's Services CHC30708/ TAFE 18206 (NRT) Pathways in TAFE NSW Competencies achieved in this qualification may allow articulation into courses for Centre Based Care, Family Day Care workers and for other courses as listed in the Community Services training package (CHC08).
 Unit value 2 units, 3 units, 4 units, 5 units or 6 units Eligible for ATAR?
 No Workplacement Yes

 Students should be at least 16 years old to undertake the work placement for this course as they will be in a work environment with vulnerable people and duty of care requires a substantial level of maturity.
-Any variation of this requirement must be with the explicit approval of the school, RTO and host employer.
+Any variation of this requirement must be with explicit approval of the school, RTO and host employer.